willkg/blog/posts/mozilla/input_2013.rst

 It was a big year for `Input <https://input.mozilla.org/>`_.
 In 2012, we spent the last half rewriting Input.
-In 2013, it went through secreview, had a bunch of things fixed and then we migrated to the new system.
+In 2013, it went through sec-review, had a bunch of things fixed and then we migrated to the new system.

 Since then, we've been fixing bugs, reimplementing features that were